 As the #CUseenby Instagram curator for July, she is excited to highlight Concordia’s sustainability practices in creative ways, as well as share information about local green eateries and establishments.

-Le Siège is a social media and multimedia producer with Advancement and Alumni Relations.
-She has called Concordia her second home since 2006.
+Le Siège is a social media and multimedia producer at Concordia and has called the university her second home since 2006.

 While pursuing her degree in communications studies in the Faculty of Arts and Science, LeSège also minored in computation arts in the Faculty of Fine Arts and took several marketing courses at the John Molson School of Business.

 Spending time in three different faculties was a valuable experience, says Le Siège, because each has its own approach and culture.
 After graduating, she worked in the Communication Studies and Journalism (CJ) Building media depot from 2011 to 2014.

 “I really appreciated that opportunity because I met so many talented students and had my summers off to travel, work on creative video projects and create a blog,” she says.